BionStt/MvcChat/README.md

 MvcChat application.

-Example of a web application that is based on asp.net core 2.1 and angular.
+Example of a web application that is based on asp.net mvc core 2.1 and angular.

 It uses long pooling requests to handle messages.